 Capital One® Venture® Rewards Credit Card:

-Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within 3 months of approval.
+Receive a one-time bonus of 40,000 miles after you spend $3,000 on purchases within 3 months from account opening.
 These bonus points are worth $400 in travel.

 Earn 2 miles for every $1 spent on any purchase.
 For any purchases you make with this Capital One Venture Card, you will always receive unlimited 2 miles per every $1 you spend.
 Earning double miles on everything ensures an ultra fast accumulation of miles which you can later redeem for a variety of rewards!

 After the first year, you will have to pay an annual fee.
-After the first year of having this card, you'll have to pay an annual fee of $59.
+There is a $0 intro annual fee for the first year; $59 after that.
 You will have to spend at least $3,000 a year on your card just to cancel out this annual fee, which means that any amount in excess of $3,000 will be your upside.
 If you are going to spend more than $3,000 on your card in a year, the annual fee will be very worth it since you will earn double miles on everything you spend on.
 For example, if you spend $12,000 in a year on your card, your upside will be $9,000 x 2 miles = 18,000 miles (after factoring in the 6,000 miles to cancel out the annual fee), which can be redeemed for a $180 travel credit.

 Capital One® VentureOne® Rewards Credit Card:

-Receive a one-time bonus of 20,000 miles when you spend $1,000 on purchases within the first 3 months of approval.
+Receive a one-time bonus of 20,000 miles when you spend $1,000 on purchases within the first 3 months from account opening.
 This is worth $200 in travel.
-Even if you only spend $333.34 on purchases during each of the 3 first months you have this card you will receive this signing bonus.
+Even if you only spend $333.34 on purchases during each of the 3 first months from account opening.

 Earn unlimited 1.25 miles per every $1 spent on any purchase.
 For any purchases you make with this card, you will receive 1.25 miles per every $1 you spend.
 This is a good offer as some other rewards credit cards only give you 1 mile for every $1 spent, and in this case, you get 25% more miles per dollar.

 Low intro APR on all your purchases for 12 months.
-You will enjoy the benefits of having a 0% intro on purchases for 12 months, after that you will have to pay a 12.24% - 22.24% (Variable) depending on your credit score.
+You will enjoy the benefits of having a 0% intro APR on purchases for 12 months, after that you will have to pay a 12.99% - 22.99% variable APR depending on your credit score.
 This is a great promotion for new sign-ups as it means that you will be able to make a big purchase and have the option to repay it interest-free for 12 months.

 Lower ongoing interest rates.
-The variable APR on purchases and balance transfers is 12.24% - 22.24% (Variable), depending on your credit score.
+The variable APR on purchases and balance transfers is 12.99% - 22.99% variable APR, depending on your credit score.
 So if you have an excellent credit score you may qualify for the lowest rate.
 You only incur interest charges if you don't pay your bills in full by the due date every month, otherwise, you don't pay any interest at all.

-Note that only Capital One® VentureOne® Rewards Credit Card has a 0% intro on purchases for 12 months (12.24% - 22.24% (Variable) after), which is a good offer for those who plan to take advantage of the interest-free period to make a big-ticket item purchase.
+Note that only Capital One® VentureOne® Rewards Credit Card has a 0% intro APR on purchases for 12 months (12.99% - 22.99% variable APR after), which is a good offer for those who plan to take advantage of the interest-free period to make a big-ticket item purchase.
 The sooner you sign up for this card, the longer your 0% intro APR duration will be!
-Plus, you will receive a one-time bonus of 20,000 miles, worth $200 in travel, after spending $1,000 on purchases within the first 3 months of approval.
+Plus, you will receive a one-time bonus of 20,000 miles, worth $200 in travel, after spending $1,000 on purchases within the first 3 months from account opening.